modxcms/fred/docs/cmp/rte_configs.md

 ### Overriding Default Configs

 Each option set can specify which RTE to use for the entire Element.
-In addition, a [data-fred-rte-config](/elements/attributes/#data-fred-rte-config) attribute on a `content-editable="true"` input or text area will override both the Default and Option-specified settings.
+In addition, a [data-fred-rte-config](/elements/attributes/#data-fred-rte-config) attribute on an HTML element with a `content-editable="true"` attribue set will override both the Default and Option set specified settings.